 Hot water and steam systems use a lot of energy.
-Modifying or replacing your existing system to become more energy efficient can help you reduce your energy bills.
+Upgrading your existing system to become more energy efficient can help you reduce your energy bills.
 It can also reduce your emissions and environmental impact.

 An upgrade is when you replace equipment or modify an existing system so that it becomes more energy efficient.

 Examples of modifications include, but are not limited to: